Van Westendorp for Pricing Research (Survey Guide)

 Why people use Van Westendorp surveys for pricing research

 There are two main challenges when making pricing changes — how to avoid leaving money on the table by charging too low a price and how to avoid turning too many customers away by setting your price too high.
-Ideally you should find an optimal price point that generates the most revenue possible by balancing your rice with their willingness to pay.
+Ideally you should find an optimal price point that generates the most revenue possible by balancing your price with their willingness to pay.

 How does the Van Westendorp survey work?